MontiCore/EmbeddedMontiArc/doc/GettingStarted.md

 In order to overcome this limitation, the JavaScript files and the assets used in this project are combined into bundles using [**WebPack**](https://webpack.js.org/).
 As a result, less files have to be transferred to the client and the total page loading time decreases.

-In order to execute the bundling process, a developer has to run the following console command in the root directory:
+In order to execute both compiling and bundling, a developer has to run the following console command in the root directory of the respective target:

 ```bash
 yarn run build
 ```

-This console command implicitly calls the `compile` command and the output is generated in the `docs` folder of the root directory.
+## Packaging
+To be written.

 ## Documentation
 One of the key aspects which makes a piece of software maintainable and extensible is how well